martincalvelo/Python-Postdoc/README.md

 2) MD_CPs: Creation of a topology for CG simulations of Cyclic Peptides.
 Juan R. Granja's Group.
 3) QM_Gaussian: Reaction mechanism.
 Collaboration with Mascareñas and Fernando's group.
 4) QM-MM_CP2K: Creation of hybrid QM/MM topology used during my postdoc in Carme Rovira's group.
 Scripts for printing Free energy surface (and others) as well.
+5) Clustering_gangliosides: Cluster analysis of gangliosides (GM1 and GM2) in a lipid bilayer.